South Tyrol: Bicycle, cableway, and air transport

+Public transport

+All public transport in South Tyrol is integrated into the Verkehrsverbund Südtirol (South Tyrol Integrated Transport System).
+More than half of South Tyroleans have a South Tyrol Pass (Südtirol Pass), which allows contactless validation and travel on all network services.
+These include intercity and urban buses (such as SASA), regional trains operated by SAD and Trenitalia, the Mendel and Ritten railways, and cable cars to Kohlern, Meransen, Mölten, Ritten, and Vöran.

+During the 2000s, the province of South Tyrol significantly expanded and improved the frequency of bus and train services.
+With the gradual introduction of the so-called South Tyrol Takt (timetable system), half-hourly or hourly services were established on the main routes, with denser services at peak times and improved coordination between bus and rail.

 Healthcare

 The publicly funded facilities of the healthcare system are centrally managed and coordinated by the South Tyrolean Health Authority (Südtiroler Sanitätsbetrieb).
 The authority includes seven hospitals: the central hospital in Bolzano, the major hospitals in Brixen, Bruneck, and Meran, as well as the basic care hospitals in Innichen (belonging to the Bruneck health district), Schlanders (belonging to the Meran health district), and Sterzing (belonging to the Brixen health district).
 In addition, South Tyrol is divided into a number of smaller health districts (Gesundheitssprengel) with local clinics that provide services in prevention, diagnostics, therapy, rehabilitation, and counseling.
-The health authority represents by far the largest item in South Tyrol’s regional budget: in 2024, it accounted for €1.57 billion.
+The health authority represents by far the largest item in South Tyrol's regional budget: in 2024, it accounted for €1.57 billion.

 In addition to the public hospitals, there are also several accredited private clinics in Bolzano, Meran, and Brixen.

 Social services

 The main public providers of social services in South Tyrol are the district communities (Bezirksgemeinschaften), which have taken over this area of responsibility from the municipalities.
 Most social services—including financial assistance, home care, basic socio-educational support, and citizen services—are provided by the social districts (Sozialsprengel) distributed throughout the region, whose offices coincide with those of the health districts.
 However, some services are provided across districts for organizational reasons.

 An important element of social policy is the South Tyrolean Housing Institute (Wohnbauinstitut, WOBI), founded in 1972 immediately after the adoption of the Second Statute of Autonomy.
 This public-law body is responsible for building and renting housing for low-income and middle-class families, elderly people, people with disabilities, as well as for providing dormitories for workers and students.
 In 2015, WOBI managed 13,000 apartments in 112 municipalities.

 Among the non-governmental providers of social services in South Tyrol are, among others, church organizations such as Caritas, associations such as the St. Vincent Society (Vinzenzgemeinschaft) and Lebenshilfe, as well as a variety of social cooperatives.